Towards computational Morse-Floer homology: forcing results for connecting orbits by computing relative indices of

 For the other two examples we obtain similar results, but here no alternative using pencil-and-paper analysis is available.
 For the problem~\eqref{e:TW} we again first select a base point, relative to which we define the indices.
 Namely, as for the problem~\eqref{e:CR}, for the linear case $\widetilde{\psi}(u)=-u$ there is a unique, hyperbolic equilibrium solution $u(x) \equiv 0$.
 We choose the associated linear operator (where we may pick any $c>0$) as our base point.
 We can now formulate the following sample results. \begin{thm} For $\lambda_1=\lambda_2=12$ the travelling wave problem~\eqref{e:TW} has at least 71 equilibrium solutions with relative indices $0$ (2$\times$), $2$ (8$\times$), $3$ (8$\times$), $4$ (8$\times$), $5$ (8$\times$), $6$ (12$\times$), $7$ (8$\times$), $8$ (6$\times$), $10$ (4$\times$), $11$ (4$\times$), $12$ (2$\times$), and $13$ (1$\times$).
 Moreover, for any $c>0$ there are at least 35 connecting orbits, corresponding to travelling waves of~\eqref{e:cylinder}.
 Each of the 68 nonhomogeneous equilibria is the $\alpha$ or $\omega$ limit set of a connecting orbit. \end{thm} The nonhomogeneous equilibria are depicted in Figure~\ref{f:TW}.
 The problem allows a symmetry group of order $16$, generated by the operations

 For each equilibrium represented in Figure~\ref{f:TW} there are additional ones generated by these operations (the orbit under the action of the symmetry group).
 The number of such symmetry-related equilibria is indicated in Figure~\ref{f:TW}.
-The proof of Theorem~\ref{t:TW} is essentially the same as the one of Theorem~\ref{t:CR}, although of course the estimates and computational details are somewhat different (see Section~\ref{s:TW}) and the Floer theory constructed in this case has some less classical aspects, see~\cite{BakkervdBergvdVorst}.
+We note that the symmetry slightly reduces the computational cost.
+We regard this aspect as somewhat immaterial, as the computer-assisted proofs of the equilibria generalize to rectangles in a straighforward manner.
+The proof of Theorem~\ref{t:TW} is essentially the same as the one of Theorem~\ref{t:CR}.
+Indeed, once the Floer homology construction has been justified, the forcing lemma~\ref{l:forcing} again applies, with relatively minor differences in the estimates and computational details for the equilibria, which now depend on two spatial variables.
+The construction of Floer homology theory in this case is less classical, but has been accomplished in~\cite{BakkervdBergvdVorst}.